 Okay, if you still want to buy stocks and you're not completely comfortable going online to do it, I don't blame you.
 That can be intimidating for a lot of people.
 You have to open up an account online and send some money to some faceless operation.

 The other option you have is you could go to a local investment house, local stock broker and buy stock through them.
 Just so you know, by going that direction you're probably going to pay more, considerably more, but at least you have a face of someone you can talk to.
 They can share their expertise of what you think is going to make you a lot of money, if it really is.
 Also, you have somebody that hopefully is going to educate you in having that foundation set.

-All these different brokerage firms differ on their prices, but I have to think at minimum you’re going to be spending about $40 per transaction.
-So if you buy a certain number of shares it’s 40 bucks.
-If you sell again it’s another $40.
-That’s for a smaller amount transaction.
-The higher transaction you go, the more shares you buy, or the higher the share price is will then determine how much you’re commission is going to be.
+All these different brokerage firms differ on their prices, but I have to think at minimum you're going to be spending about $40 per transaction.
+So if you buy a certain number of shares it's 40 bucks.
+If you sell again it's another $40.
+That's for a smaller amount transaction.
+The higher transaction you go, the more shares you buy, or the higher the share price is will then determine how much the commission is going to be.

-Some of these firms as well, if you don’t trade frequently, they are going to hit you with either a small account fee or an inactivity fee.
+Some of these firms as well, if you don't trade frequently, are going to hit you with either a small account fee or an inactivity fee.
 Be conscious of that.
-It’s definitely not the cheapest direction to go.
-Typically when I’m working with clients and if they want to do some stock trades or they have a younger relative or their kid that wants to buy shares of stock and that’s all they want to do, I usually will guide them to one of these online platforms if they are comfortable just to help save them a few bucks.
+It's definitely not the cheapest direction to go.
+Typically, when I'm working with clients and if they want to do some stock trades or they have a younger relative or their kid that wants to buy shares of stock and that's all they want to do, I usually will guide them to one of these online platforms if they are comfortable just to help save them a few bucks.